-So, if you are considering of bringing a blue eyed bulldog which is either blue, blue-fawn, or chocolate…
+So, if you are considering bringing a blue-eyed bulldog that is either blue, blue-fawn, or chocolate…

 Beware that choosing the extraordinarily rare pure black, black & tan, pure blue, and blue & tan Frenchies will be alot more expensive than the other regular French Bulldogs breeds.

 These rare colors are always in a very high demand for their colors and playful nature synonymous with French Blue dogs.

 A blue French bulldog is a small but sturdy dog that needs minimal exercise.
 They have large expressive eyes, distinctive bat-like ears, and a sweet and playful personality.